SwiftCode123/TryHackMe-Room-Writeups/Network Traffic Analysis/Wireshark: Packet Operations/README.md

 ### Find all Microsoft IIS servers.
 What is the number of packets that have "version 7.5"?

-- The first part of this one was the same as the last one typing in `http.server contains "Microsoft-IIS"` and then `http.server contains "7.5"` to filter for the version number
+- The first part of this one was the same as the last one typing in `http.server contains "Microsoft-IIS"` and then `http.server matches "7.5"` to filter for the version number.
+Typing `http.server contains "7.5"` also works since technically we don't need a regular expression here.
+If we were searching for versions `7.1, 7.2, etc.` the using `matches` would be the better option

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/8878f0e9-2cec-4ce1-b581-029e83fa84bc" />